-The CY7C2168KV18, and CY7C2170KV18 are 1.8 V Synchronous Pipelined SRAMs equipped with DDR II+ architecture.
-The DDR II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
+The CY7C1518KV18, and CY7C1520KV18 are 1.8 V synchronous pipelined SRAM equipped with DDR II architecture.
+The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a 1-bit burst counter.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 18-bit words (CY7C2168KV18), or 36-bit words (CY7C2170KV18) that burst sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C/C are not provided.
+On CY7C1518KV18 and CY7C1520KV18, the burst counter takes in the least significant bit of the external address and bursts two 18-bit words in the case of CY7C1518KV18 and two 36-bit words in the case of CY7C1520KV18 sequentially into or out of the device.